dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ## **Error: A forming expression must be a multiset**

 A set/iset/multiset display expression can have two forms.
-One example is show in the first line of the example: a list of values enclosed by curly braces.
+One form is a list of values enclosed by curly braces: `var c := multiset{1,2,2,3}`.
-The other is the second line, which appears as a conversion operation.
+The other appears as a conversion operation: `var c := multiset(s)`.
 However, this second form can only be used to convert a set to a multiset.

 In the current parser, however, this error message is unreachable.
-The tests that check for this error case are a;ready known to be false by previous testing.
+The tests that check for this error case are already known to be false by previous testing.

 ## **Error: a map comprehension with more than one bound variable must have a term expression of the form 'Expr := Expr'**